codefellows/seattle-javascript-401d21/back-end/01-node-ecosystem/README.md

 ## Daily Plan
 - Notes:
     - Anything top of mind? _expect this question every day!_
+    - Housekeeping Items _see whiteboard_

 - Course Overview
     - 1st Half _Node, Express, MongoDB_
     - 2nd Half _React & Redux_
-    - Daily Whiteboarding _Process introduction_
+    - Daily Process Introduction _Normally_
+        - 9a: Lecture
+        - 12p: Lunch
+        - 1p: Whiteboard challenge
+        - 130p - 6p: Labs

 - Git/Github & Other Tools
 - Developer Environment _You should not be thinking much about it at this point_
 - NodeJS _Reintroduction_
+    - Strict Mode: Use.
+Always.
+It's helping your code run as optimal as possible for the JS Engine!
 - CommonJS Modules _and a quick chat about import/export_
 - Testing with Jest _Test Driven Development_
-- Lab Preview
+- Lab & Whiteboard Challenge Preview
+    - Whiteboarding Process _Time permitting_

 # Learning Objectives